Starting daysStart and end days are Mondays

 Volunteers who are studying or qualified in any HealthCare are welcome, but we also accept school leavers that are looking to go into any of the Nursing or Medical studies.
 The areas you could assist in are antenatal care, labour and delivery, postnatal care, under five clinic, family planning, cervical cancer screening, screening for HIV, TB and other infectious diseases, laboratory, pharmacy, counselling, triage support, ultrasound, EMTCT, ART services, male circumcision, STI screening, sexual and reproductive health for men, NCD screening, outpatient, kidney function, lung function, emergency services and other related field.

-The role of the Healthcare volunteer is to support the local clinics and assist trained medical staff with their workload, help protect and promote the health of the clinic patients and the visiting public, take care of the patients, contribute to teaching and training other healthcare professionals if qualified, act as a positive role model, engaging with clinic colleagues to maintain and improve the safety and quality of patient care and use healthcare resources efficiently for the benefit of patients and the public, etc.
+The role of the Healthcare Helper volunteer is to support the local clinics and assist trained medical staff with their workload, help protect and promote the health of the clinic patients and the visiting public, take care of the patients, contribute to teaching and training other healthcare professionals if qualified, act as a positive role model, engaging with clinic colleagues to maintain and improve the safety and quality of patient care and use healthcare resources efficiently for the benefit of patients and the public, etc.

 The clinics are 24/7 and sisters and nurses work shifts.
 The Healthcare volunteers will do day shifts but can ask to assist on night shift if they choose.